Worship & Music

 Adult singers who lead the congregation in song at 10:00 each Sunday and other seasonal services.
 They sing a wide range of music directed by Minister of Music Joshua Brodeck.
 Rehearsals on Thursday evening at 7:30.

-Children who sing or play bells as scheduled at the 8:30 or 10:30 worship service.
+Children who sing or play bells as scheduled at the 10:00 worship service (currently on hiatus due to the pandemic).
 Directed by Minister of Music Joshua Brodbeck, they rehearse on Thursdays at 6:00 after our shared family supper at 5:00 (currently on hiatus).

 Utilizing three ranks of concert quality bells, this adult group supports worship as scheduled at 10:00 on Sundays as scheduled seasonally throughout the year.
 Directed by Minister of Music Joshua Brodbeck, the group rehearses at 6:30 on Thursdays.